espressif/esp-faq/docs/en/software-framework/system.rst

 ---------------------------------------------------------------------------------------------------------------------

   - esp_timer is a high-precision hardware timer component, and some background components also use it to complete some system tasks.
 When using esp_timer, please do not call delay and blocking APIs in the callback function of the timer, and try to ensure that the function is executed as quickly as possible, so as not to affect the performance of other system components.
-  - If you do not need very high time precision, please use the timer component `xTimer <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html#timer-api>`_ in FreeRTOS.
+  - If you do not require high timing accuracy, please use the timer component `xTimer <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos_idf.html#timer-api>`__ in FreeRTOS.

 --------------